-A survey conducted a few years ago in the United States showed that 1 in 3 couples admitted to hiding money from their spouse – what they called ‘financial infidelity’.
+A survey conducted a few years ago in the United States showed that 1 in 3 couples admitted to hiding money from their spouse – what they called financial infidelity.
 Unsurprisingly, 76% said that it had impacted their relationship.
 What was frightening though, was that a full 35% thought it was ok to have some secrets from your spouse.

 No.4 – Talk Regularly!

-It is often the unsaid in a marriage that leads to the biggest problems.
+It is often unsaid in a marriage that leads to the biggest problems.
 An issue grows and grows and nothing is said until it explodes!
 Too often, this is the case with money.
-It frequently takes a crisis to face up to the reality of money problems that could probably have been mitigated much earlier had it been discussed.
+It frequently takes a crisis to face up to the reality of money problems that could probably have been mitigated much earlier had they been discussed.

 How often should you talk about money?
 I believe that once a month, you and your spouse should sit down and go through the family finances.
 I would suggest going on a ‘money date’, where you set aside an hour and go to a location (could be a coffee shop) exclusively for that purpose.